lepar/hyperledger-fabric-generic-network/README.md

 Requires versions 8.10 of node and 5.5.1 npm to be installed

-This network works only on Fabric 1.4.3 and it is up to production standards using Raft and TLS for secure communication
+This network work only on Fabric 2.3 and it is up to production standards using Raft and TLS for secure communication

 To deploy a network simply run the command "./deploy.sh" in your terminal and tpye in the following information as it asks you in an interactive mode: